The Last Generation

 Massive animal die-off '

-Men's hearts failing them for fear of what is coming upon earth
+Men's hearts failing them for fear of what is coming upon the earth

 Hearts overcharged with surfeiting and drunkenness